National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 Dozens of N3C-supported publications span the gamut of research:
 @pfaff_2022 applied machine-learning methods to understand important predictive factors for Long-COVID, and
 @sharafeldin_2021 identified demographic and clinical factors contributing to mortality risk in cancer patients.
+@mehta_2021 studied the use of hydroxychloroquine, remdesivir, and dexamethasone over time at multiple sites, revealing how treatment guidelines evolve in response to updated information over time.
 @sun_2022 studied breakthrough infections after vaccination, Yang et al. evaluated COVID-19 outcomes in HIV patients,<sup><a href="https://paperpile.com/c/ezAC9X/eFk3">5</a></sup>
 Reese et al. clustered patients to reveal sub-types of Long-COVID,<sup><a href="https://paperpile.com/c/ezAC9X/uehG">6</a></sup> and
 Anzalone et al. found higher hospitalization and mortality in rural communities.<sup><a href="https://paperpile.com/c/ezAC9X/oxxQ">7</a></sup> These are but a small sample of work produced by researchers participating in N3C.